Desk with Laptop, Calculator, Files and small model of house with epc colours

 Upgrade to a Gas Boiler

-You won’t see a recommendation on your EPC to upgrade to a gas combi-boiler if you currently don’t have a gas supply to your property.
+You won’t see a recommendation on your EPC to upgrade from a storage heater to a gas combi-boiler unless you have a gas supply to your property and a gas meter in the meter box.

-It might be possible however to get gas connected to the property, so bear that in mind when considering your options.
-One such option could be to fit a condensing gas boiler and radiator/underfloor heating system.
+If you don't have gas, it might be possible to get it connected to the property, so do include this when considering your options - and you could fit a condensing gas boiler and radiators or underfloor heating system.

 This of course won't take you down the ideal path of reducing carbon emissions, but currently domestic EPCs are more centered around the cost of the fuel for heating rather than the CO2 emissions.
-This is in contrast to EPCs for commercial premises which are more centeered around CO2 emissions.
+This is in contrast to EPCs for commercial premises which are centered around CO2 emissions.

 If you do get a gas boiler system installed including radiators, at least you would be further down the path to swap that gas boiler out for a Heat Pump next time round.

 I was in this position with my property, which had old electric storage heaters back in 2015.
 The EPC rating was 43E.
-There was no gas supply to the property, although evidence of a previous gas meter was visible.
+There was no gas supply to the property, although evidence of a previous gas meter was visible under the stairs.

-We contacted the local supplier who fitted a new gas supply connection, and we then fitted a gas combi boiler with radiators.
+We contacted the local supplier who fitted a new gas supply connection for a very low cost, and we then fitted a gas combi boiler with radiators.
 This brought our EPC rating up to 68D, one point short of a C-Band rating.

 If you have a flat, with no gas present, it might be harder, particularly if you are not on the ground floor.
-Do still enquire with local suppliers though as you can then work from a position of certainty.
-You might be surprised that this is actually an available option.
+Do still enquire with local suppliers though as you can then know for sure.
+You might be surprised at what's possible.

 Install a Heat Pump